NativeScript/plugins/packages/apple-sign-in/README.md

 ## Requirements

-Go to [the Apple developer](https://developer.apple.com/account/resources/identifiers/list) website and create a new app identifier with the `Sign In with Apple` Capability enabled.
+1. Go to [the Apple developer](https://developer.apple.com/account/resources/identifiers/list) and create a new app identifier with the `Sign In with Apple` Capability enabled.
 Make sure you sign your app with a provisioning profile using that app identifier.

-Then add the [Sign In with Apple Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_applesignin?language=objc) to `App_Resources/iOS/app.entitlements` as follows:
+2. Add the [Sign In with Apple Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_applesignin?language=objc) to `App_Resources/iOS/app.entitlements`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">